shajra/nix-project/doc/nix-usage-flakes.md

 This project supports a still-experimental feature of Nix called *flakes*, which this guide shows users how to use.
 [Another guide](nix-usage-noflakes.md) explains how to do everything illustrated in this document, but without flakes.

 > **<span class="underline">NOTE:</span>** If you're new to flakes, please read the provided [supplemental introduction to Nix](nix-introduction.md) to understand the experimental nature of flakes and how it may or may not affect you.
-Hopefully you'll find these trade-offs acceptable so you can take advantage of the improved experience flakes offer.
+Hopefully, you'll find these trade-offs acceptable to take advantage of the improved experience flakes offer.

 # How this project uses Nix<a id="sec-2"></a>